• Home

 The dividends question

-Trump’s own cabinet has attempted to pour cold water on the idea: “We will see,” Treasury Secretary Bessent said on Fox News’ Sunday Morning Futures in mid-November.
+Trump’s own cabinet has attempted to pour cold water on the idea: “We will see,” Treasury Secretary Scott Bessent said on Fox News’ Sunday Morning Futures in mid-November.
 “We need legislation for that.”

-Bessent has also attempted to caveat the dividend as coming from tax breaks already announced by the Oval Office, as opposed to a new form of stimulus: “The $2,000 dividend could come in lots of forms, in lots of ways,” he told ABC’s This Week with George Stephanopoulos last month.
+Bessent has also attempted to caveat the dividend as coming from tax breaks already announced by the Oval Office, as opposed to a new form of stimulus: “The $2,000 dividend could come in lots of forms, in lots of ways,” he told ABC’s This Week With George Stephanopoulos last month.
 “You know, it could be just the tax decreases that we are seeing on the president’s agenda.
 You know, no tax on tips, no tax on overtime, no tax on Social Security.
 Deductibility of auto loans.
 So, you know, those are substantial deductions that, you know, are being financed in the tax bill.”

 About the Author